• Skip to primary navigation

 • Dried Oregano - Oregano is a warm savory herb and gives great flavor to meatloaf.

-• Mrs. Dash Original Seasoning - Instead of salt I use the original flavor of Mrs. Dash which is a seasoning blend that contains no salt but lots of flavor.
-I found that one teaspoon is enough to flavor an entire meatloaf in combination with dried oregano.
+• Mrs. Dash Original Seasoning - Instead of salt, I use Mrs. Dash's original flavor, a seasoning blend that contains no salt but lots of flavor.
+I found that one teaspoon, in addition to dried oregano, is enough to flavor an entire meatloaf.

 • Black Pepper - Just a small amount of finely ground black pepper gives a nice touch of spice to the meatloaf.
-As always I prefer to freshly grind black pepper.
+As always, I prefer freshly ground black pepper.

 Please see the recipe card for quantities.